pane bianco with sun-dried tomatoes

 When you slice up this amazing bread, there are so many ways to enjoy it .
 I know what you’re thinking …it’s too pretty to cut.
 Go for it, you can always make more.
 Especially now that you see how easy it is.

-As you can probably tell, this is simply delicious just as it is.
-With a sampling of those yummy fillings in each and every bite.
 But just imagine using thin slices to make mini-panini’s.
 Or grilling each slice then adding your favorite artichoke or pesto topping.
 My mind is wandering now…

 pane bianco with sun-dried tomatoespane bianco with sun-dried tomatoespane bianco with sun-dried tomatoes